-To remedy, it’s a combination of strengthening, plus a hip flexor stretch to address the muscles correctly.
+To remedy for runners, it’s a combination of glute strengthening, plus a hip flexor stretch to address the muscles correctly.
 Optimally, doing these exercises twice a week is best, with at least two sets of 12-15 reps.

 You can add a band, a weight, medicine ball to some of these exercises for more resistance.
 Be sure you’re able to do them with correct form before adding weight.
 Lastly, engage your abdominal muscles and maintain neutral hips for all exercises.

 Related topic: Strength Training for Runners, How it’s Different

 A simple, subtle move that can be done on the bottom step of a set of stairs at home.
 Best to have something to hold onto for balance.
 Keep stance leg straight with no knee bend, and raise opposite hip upward, and then use hip/core to lower leg/foot below the step.
 Return to starting position.
 Slow and with control.